steveblue/reactor/README.md

 <Route exact={true} path="/about" render={() => <About />} />
 ```

-The second argument lazyloads the component.
+The second argument `--lazy` optionally lazyloads the component.

 ```
 const About = importComponent(() => import("./view/about/About"));